06v/weather-led-arduino/README.md

 ## Features & how it works

-Whilst the Arduino Port is equal to None - meaning not connected through USB - it will keep checking the USB Ports of our devices (Raspberry Pi, Laptop, PC) for new plug-ins.<br/> If the Arduino has been plugged in to the device, it will automatically establish a connection using the Port
+Whilst the Arduino Port is equal to None - meaning not connected through USB - it will keep checking the USB Ports of our devices (Raspberry Pi, Laptop, PC) for new plug-ins.
+If the Arduino has been plugged in to the device, it will automatically establish a connection using the Port
 ```python
 while(port==None):
 	port = getPort()